redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

   controller caller
 ```

-Verifies the caller is a viewer, asserts the pill is not stale, then returns the full `RedStonePriceData` (value, timestamp, writeTimestamp) stored in the pill.
+Verifies the caller is a viewer, asserts the pill is not stale, then returns the full `RedStonePriceData` (`value`, `packageTimestamp`, `writeTimestamp`) stored in the pill.

 #### ∮ ReadPrice